awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-nosql-database.rst

          |AMH| console.
 The data models provide set and get methods for each attribute of a |DDB|
          table they model.

          #.
-From the location where you downloaded the data model file(s), drag and drop each file
-            with the form of
-            :file:`./YOUR-PROJECT-NAME-integration-lib-aws-my-sample-app-android/src/main/java/com/amazonaws/models/nosqlYOUR-TABLE-NAMEDO.java`
+Copy the data model file(s) you downloaded,
-            into the folder that contains your main activity.
+            :file:`./YOUR-PROJECT-NAME-integration-lib-aws-my-sample-app-android/src/main/java/com/amazonaws/models/nosqlYOUR-TABLE-NAMEDO.java` into the Android Studio folder that contains your main activity.

       .. list-table::
          :widths: 1